 South African comedian and The Daily Show host Trevor Noah is facing the wrath of his compatriots and others on social media after comparing the leader of the Economic Freedom Fighters (EFF) party, Julius Malema to US President Donald Trump in a comedy skit.

-In the video which was shared on The Daily Show’s twitter page and later deleted, Noah weighed in on the recently ended elections in South Africa by spotlighting and introducing his audience to Malema and then went ahead to suggest Malema treats the press much worse than Trump.
+In the video which was shared on The Daily Show’s twitter page and later deleted, Trevor Noah weighed in on the recently ended elections in South Africa by spotlighting and introducing his audience to Malema and then went ahead to suggest Malema treats the press much worse than Trump.

 “If you think Trump is bad, wait until you see how Julius treats the press,” he said before sharing snippets of Malema’s confrontations with the press including him calling a journalist a bastard.